-The Structural Simulation Toolkit (SST) [13] offers simulation of novel compute-node architectures of future-generation HPC systems.
+The Structural Simulation Toolkit (SST) [20] offers simulation of novel compute-node architectures of future-generation HPC systems.
 It scales to a few hundred nodes with different levels of accuracy, utilizing external modeling and simulation tools.
-It can generate traces for larger-scale system simulations.
-SST/macro is a complementary simulation toolkit that can process output from the MPI tracing library DUMPI (http://sst.sandia.gov/about_dumpi.html) for performance evaluation.
-SST and SST/macro enable a synergy between smallscale cycle-accurate and large-scale communication-accurate simulations by generating traces at smaller scale and extrapolating performance at extreme scale.
-The solution presented in this paper offers a more practical, versatile and efficient approach as skeleton benchmarks are generated and executed in a simulation environment.
+It can generate traces for largerscale system simulations.
+SST/macro is a complementary simulation toolkit that can process output from the MPI tracing library DUMPI (http://sst.sandia.gov/about\dumpi.html) for performance evaluation.
+SST and SST/macro enable a synergy between small-scale cycleaccurate and large-scale communication-accurate simulations by generating traces at smaller scale and extrapolating performance at extreme scale.
+The solution presented in this work offers a more practical, versatile and efficient approach as skeleton benchmarks are generated and executed in a simulation environment.
 The data-intensive trace replay is not necessary and, in contrast to running real applications, there is no need for computation or communication workload within the simulation.
 Furthermore, application code itself is obfuscated, permitting analysis of the performance characteristics for proprietary applications.

 Other trace-driven PDES solutions exist for performance estimation of HPC applications on future-generation HPC systems.
-For example, DIMEMAS [5] is a simulation tool that processes MPIDTrace traces acquired from HPC applications and generates output for performance tools, such as PARAVER [11] and Vampir [8].
+For example, DIMEMAS [8] is a simulation tool that processes traces acquired from HPC applications and generates output for performance tools, such as PARAVER [18] and Vampir [13].
 Performance estimations of architectural changes can be simulated and visualized.
 While the presented solution does not feature trace output and visualization, it does offer simulation-based performance estimation without the overhead of trace-driven simulation.